top of page

 -Optional trip insurance

--Dinner on 8/18 & 8/22
+-Dinner on 8/18

-We recognize that climate change is perpetuated by an economy of extraction, deeply interconnected with racial and social justice.
+We recognize that climate change is perpetuated by an economy of extraction, which is deeply interconnected with issues of racial and social justice.
 We acknowledge that critical discussions and decision-making on climate change in mainstream spaces have historically excluded certain voices, including Black, Indigenous, People of Color, and others who bear a disproportionate burden of the impacts.
 We seek to have a cohort that is inclusive of diverse identities.

 Drew Arrieta-8_edited.jpg